The Ultimate Guide to Google Performance Max Campaigns [2025]

 In this case, it’s not recommended to add your product images as separate assets in your Performance Max asset group.
 Since you already have these in your product feed, they would be duplicates.

-But you can still add some additional images, e.g. lifestyle images as new image assets as long as they meet Google's requirements.
-Some additional good tips regarding good images are: avoiding overlaid text, creating images in a real-life context, highlighting one central point of the image (which takes up to 40% of the photo), including real humans in the images.
+But you can still add additional images, e.g. lifestyle images as new image assets, as long as they meet Google's requirements.
+Some additional tips regarding images include: avoiding text overlay, creating images in a real-life context, highlighting one central point of the image (which takes up to 40% of the photo), including real humans in the images.

 Create a Performance Max segment in Google Analytics to get access to more reports